-10 Quotes About Writing from Ursula Le Guin
+10 Writing Tips from Ursula Le Guin

 Le Guin was a “genre” writer who constantly pushed the boundaries of what we think of as genre.
 Besides sci-fi and fantasy, she wrote poetry, creative nonfiction, and literary fiction.

 We first shared her writing wisdom on The Write Practice back in 2014 when she was honored with the Medal for Distinguished Contribution to American Letters at the National Book Awards.
-That’s a fancy sounding award that basically means she was the bomb (she really was).
-It’s also just one of many awards she received throughout her career.
+It's also just one of many awards she received throughout her career.

 I honestly believe she will go down in history as one of the greatest writers, literary or otherwise, of the 20th century.